Darth-Apple/MyBB-Theme-Patcher/readme.txt

 This plugin attempts to resolve "authorization mismatch errors" that exist in a number of older themes for MyBB.
 These fixes are necessary if you are unable to log in to your forum after updating to 1.8.16 (or after installing an older theme).
-These patches will be applied automatically upon activation and should resolve these issues on most themes!
+These patches will be applied automatically and should resolve issues on most themes!

-Please keep in mind that this plugin cannot patch other theme issues unrelated to login-related problems.
-Any further updates/fixes will need to be made manually.
-However, this provides a best-faith effort to resolve issues that prevent users from logging on to your forum.
-This should resolve most such errors successfully. :)
+Please note that this plugin cannot fix other theme issues unrelated to login problems.
+It can ONLY fix authorization mismatch errors.
+If you encounter any additional non-login related problems upon installing an older theme, these fixes will need to be applied manually.

 *** Note that you DO NOT need to run this plugin on any theme that was developed for a MyBB version of 1.8.16 or newer.
-These themes are already patched.
+These themes are already patched!

 --------------------------------------